• Skip to primary navigation

 2. Student credit cards

 Student credit cards are designed for people who are still in college or graduate school.
-To qualify for one, you’ll need to be at least 18 years old and enrolled at a college or university.
+You can get a credit card at 18 years old, but you may need to show that you’re enrolled at a college or university to get a student credit card.

 Additionally, according to the Credit CARD Act, if you’re under 21, you’ll need to either have a cosigner or show proof of income (e.g., from parental support, student loans, or a part-time job).
 2